-- (a) a set of normalisation coefficients, which are one or more coefficients calculated to account for the variation in Total Consumption{Tb} per unit of change for each corresponding normalisation variable used in Step(2A)(b); and - (b) a set of values, which are the difference between the values of the normalisation variables for each time period T_b , and the values of the normalisation variables for one time period T_a , determined by measurements or other data sources.
+- (a) a set of normalisation coefficients, which are one or more coefficients calculated to account for the variation in $Total\ Consumption{Tb}$ per unit of change for each corresponding normalisation variable used in Step(2A)(b); and - (b) a set of values, which are the difference between the values of the normalisation variables for each time period T_b , and the values of the normalisation variables for one time period T_a , determined by measurements or other data sources.

-T_b denotes a time period, before the Implementation Date, the duration of which is equal to the Measurement Period, and where each time period is mutually exclusive with each other such time period T_a denotes a time period, after the Implementation Date, the duration of which is equal to the Measurement Period Total Consumption{Tb} (in MWh) is the consumption of electricity for the Site measured by metering that consumption over each time period T_b n is the number of time periods, T_b , where n must be at least 1; and Normalisation Variables are the variables in respect of which the Total Consumption{Tb} is normalised and must correspond to factors that are a reason for change in Total Consumption{Tb} Step (2B) Calculate Normalised Energy Baseline (in MWh) as follows: Normalised Energy Baseline = { $\sum{T=1}^{n}$ Normalised Consumption{Tb}} / n Step (2C) Calculate Baseline Variability (in MWh), which is the unexplained variance in the baseline, as follows: If n > 1: Baseline Variability = (maximum Normalised Consumption{Tb} - minimum Normalised Consumption{Tb}) /2Where: maximum Normalised Consumption{Tb} is the maximum value of Normalised Consumption{Tb} over n time periods Tb; and minimum Normalised Consumption{Tb} is the least value of Normalised Consumption{Tb} over n time periods Tb If n =1: Baseline Variability = 10% of Normalised Energy Baseline Step (2D) Calculate Reduced Electricity Consumption (in MWh) for the time period T_a (after the Implementation Date) for which the Accredited Certificate Provider seeks to create Energy Savings Certificates, as follows: Reduced Electricity Consumption = Normalised Electricity Baseline - Total Consumption{Ta} Where: Ta denotes a time period, after the Implementation Date, the duration of which is equal to the Measurement Period; and Total Consumption{Ta} (in MWh) is the consumption of electricity for the Site measured by metering that consumption over a time period Ta Step (2E) Calculate Confidence Factor: Confidence Factor = 1 - (Baseline Variability / Normalised Electricity Baseline) Step (2F) Calculate Energy Savings (in MWh) for each time period T_a by reference to which the Accredited Certificate Provider seeks to create Energy Savings Certificates: Energy Savings = Reduced Electricity Consumption x Confidence Factor Step (3) Ensure Energy Savings are non-negative: If Energy Savings < 0: Energy Savings = 0
+- T_b denotes a time period, before the Implementation Date, the duration of which is equal to the Measurement Period, and where each time period is mutually exclusive with each other such time period - \bullet T_a denotes a time period, after the Implementation Date, the duration of which is equal to the Measurement Period

+- $Total\ Consumption{Tb}\ (in\ MWh)$ is the consumption of electricity or Gas for the Site measured by metering that consumption over each time period T_b - n is the number of time periods, T_b , where n must be at least 1; and - Normalisation Variables are the variables in respect of which the Total Consumption{Tb} is normalised and must correspond to factors that are a reason for change in Total Consumption{Tb}

+Step (2B) Calculate Normalised Baseline (in MWh) as follows:

+Normalised Baseline = $$\left\{\sum{T=1}^{n} Normalised Consumption{Tb}\right\} / n$$

+Step (2C) Calculate Baseline Variability (in MWh), which is the unexplained variance in the baseline, as follows:

+If n > 1:

+Baseline Variability = $(maximum\ Normalised\ Consumption{Tb} - minimum\ Normalised\ Consumption{Tb}) / 2$

+- $maximum\ Normalised\ Consumption{Tb}$ is the maximum value of $Normalised\ Consumption{Tb}$ over n time periods Tb; and - $minimum\ Normalised\ Consumption{Tb}$ is the least value of $Normalised\ Consumption{Tb}$ over n time periods Tb

+If n = 1:

+Baseline Variability = 10% of Normalised Baseline

+Step (2D) Calculate Reduced Consumption (in MWh) for the time period T_a (after the Implementation Date) for which the Accredited Certificate Provider seeks to create Energy Savings Certificates, as follows:

+Reduced Consumption = Normalised Baseline - Total Consumption{Ta}

+- Ta denotes a time period, after the Implementation Date, the duration of which is equal to the Measurement Period; and - $Total\ Consumption{Ta}$ (in MWh) is the consumption of electricity or Gas for the Site measured by metering that consumption over a time period Ta

+Step (2E) Calculate Confidence Factor:

+Confidence Factor = 1 - (Baseline Variability / Normalised Baseline)

+Step (2F) If measuring electricity consumption, calculate Electricity Savings (in MWh) for each time period T_a by reference to which the Accredited Certificate Provider seeks to create Energy Savings Certificates:

+Electricity Savings = Reduced Consumption x Confidence Factor x Regional Network Factor

+• Regional Network Factor is the value from Table A24 corresponding to the postcode of the Address of the Site or Sites where the Implementation took place.

+If measuring Gas consumption, calculate $Gas\ Savings$ (in MWh) for each time period T_a by reference to which the Accredited Certificate Provider seeks to create Energy Savings Certificates as follows:

+Gas Savings = Reduced Consumption x Confidence Factor

+Step (3) Ensure net Energy Savings are non-negative:

+If Electricity Savings x Electricity Certificate Conversion Factor + Gas Savings x Gas Certificate Conversion Factor < 0, then Electricity Savings = 0 and Gas Savings = 0